KitBaroness/nd992-c2-identity-access-control/Step 5: Update Lambda Code/exercises/starter/README.md

 Navigate to the Lambda service, and locate the lambda named config-rule-enforcement.
 Click on the config-rule-enforcement, and update the Python Lambda to include the arn:aws:s3:::super-secret-bucket resource as part of the restricted resources.
 Be sure to deploy the updated Lambda code.
 Within the submission template, under Steps 5 & 6 > Submission 4, provide a screenshot of the updated Lambda code in the console.
+/* This set of submission instructions makes no sense.
+You provided a repository that doesn't coincide with your lesson modules. */

 ![alt text](image.png)